On this page

 Guyana and Canada enjoy a close relationship built on more than 50 years of deep people-to-people ties, important trading connections, a longstanding development program and our security partnership.
 Canada first opened the High Commission of Canada to Guyana, in Georgetown, in March 1964, and established full diplomatic relations after Guyana’s independence in May 1966.

-There is a vibrant diaspora with over 85,000 Canadian-Guyanese citizens who call Canada home and play an integral part of Canadian society.
+There is a vibrant diaspora with close to 100,000 Canadian-Guyanese citizens who call Canada home.
 The academic ties between Canada and Guyana reinforce this relationship as hundreds of students choose to study in Canada every year.
-Canada continues to support Guyana’s capacity building efforts with Canadian experts assisting various institutions, including within the oil and gas sector.
+Canada continues to support Guyana’s capacity building efforts with Canadian experts assisting various institutions.

 Guyana is represented in Canada by the High Commission of Guyana in Ottawa and a Consulate in Toronto.

-Guyana is one of the fastest growing economies in the world, due to the ongoing development of its oil and gas sectors following a major discovery by Exxon in 2015.
-Guyana is the third largest of Canada’s merchandise trading partners among the Caribbean Community.
-In 2021, merchandise trade totalled $238.2 million.
-Exports for 2021 are valued at $28.6 million, imports are valued at $199.6 million.
-Canadian mining companies are actively invested in Guyana.
-In addition, Canadian companies are interested in Guyana’s oil and gas market there have been a number of joint ventures and partnerships between Canadian and Guyanese companies in this area.
-In October 2018, Guyana and Newfoundland/Labrador (NL) signed a three-year MOU for NL to provide public sector expertise and training to Guyana’s Department of Energy.
-A Canada-Guyana Chamber of Commerce was launched in Georgetown in December 2020 and an Air Transport Agreement is also being finalized between both countries.
+Guyana is one of the fastest growing economies in the world, due to the ongoing development of its oil and gas sector with the International Monetary Fund (IMF) stating it grew by 62% in 2022 and is expected to add another 37% this year.
+Guyana is one of Canada’s largest merchandise trading partners among the Caribbean Community (CARICOM).
+In 2022, merchandise trade totaled $294.1 million.
+Exports for 2022 were valued at $52.7 million, imports were valued at $241.4 million.
+Canadian mining companies are actively exploring in Guyana while Canadian companies are seeking joint ventures in Guyana’s oil and gas market.
+A Canada-Guyana Chamber of Commerce was launched in Georgetown in December 2020 and an Air Transport Agreement is being finalized between both countries.

-Canada’s development program is focused on mutual priorities, including climate and economic resilience, sustainable and inclusive governance, and advancing of gender equality.
+Canada’s development program is focused on mutual priorities, including climate and economic resilience, sustainable and inclusive governance, health and advancing gender equality.

-Following the 2017 hurricane season that devastated the Caribbean, Canada announced the $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Guyana and the region in reconstruction and climate resilience.
-This included climate change adaptation and strengthened natural disaster planning and response through organisations such as the Caribbean Disaster Emergency Management Agency.
+Following the 2017 hurricane season that devastated the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience.
+The pledge was fulfilled in 2022 and included strengthening natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency (CDEMA).

 Guyana also benefits from the Canada Fund for Local Initiatives, and Canada’s support through non-governmental and multilateral organizations, such as the Caribbean Development Bank.